Agent Steel: First reformation (1998–2009)

 In 1998, guitarists Juan Garcia and Bernie Versailles reformed Agent Steel without Cyriis' consent, featuring returning members Chuck Profus and Michael Zaputil, and new vocalist Bruce Hall.
 Zaputil left the band shortly after and new bassist Karlos Medina would replace him.
 The third album Omega Conspiracy was released on October 25, 1999.
 In 2001, the band changed their name to Order of the Illuminati due to legal pressure from Cyriis.
 Profus left the band in 2002 and was replaced with new drummer Rigo Amezcua.
-They would return to the Agent Steel name and would record their fourth album Order of the Illuminati, the same name they performed as at the time.
+They would return to the Agent Steel name and would record their fourth album Order of the Illuminati, the same name under which they performed at the time.
 It was released on June 10, 2003.
 In 2004, the band performed at the Dynamo Open Air festival, which is featured as a DVD, released on March 21, 2005, and also touring Europe with the band After All in the spring of 2005.
 On August 31, 2007, the fifth album Alienigma was released.